pytorch/text/examples/sentencepiece/README.md

 In this example, the training data in the raw file is used to train a sentencepiece model with the unigram method.
 The pretrained tokenizer is used to process both training and testing data for the dataset.
-A text sentiment model is developed and applied to reproduce the YelpReviewFull results from fastText.
+A text classification model is developed and applied to reproduce the YelpReviewFull results from fastText.

 To try the example, simply run the bash script below: